Sudan’s upheaval brings fears for South Sudan’s peace deal

 If Khartoum is no longer able to project its power onto Juba, it will be up to South Sudan’s leaders to decide whether they want to move forward with the peace process and they may have to do it on their own, said Alan Boswell, senior analyst with the International Crisis Group.

-The peace deal signed in September already has been fraught with delays and outbreaks of fighting.
+The peace deal signed in September has been fraught with delays and outbreaks of fighting.

 In a month’s time, opposition leader Riek Machar is expected to return to South Sudan to once again serve as President Salva Kiir’s deputy, an arrangement that has ended more than once in deadly fighting.
 But key parts of the peace deal have yet to be implemented including the defining of internal boundaries and creating a unified national army.